basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 - `range`  is a "smart" check.
 It will not be run when past queries have indicated nothing can be done to resolve the delta (for example as the other cluster is ahead, and only the source cluster can prompt fixes).
 If past queries have shown the clusters to be synchronised, but then a delta occurs, the range_check will only scan for deltas since the last successful synchronisation.
 If another check discovers the majority of deltas are in a certain bucket or modified range, the range query will switch to using this as a constraint for the scan.

-Each check is constrained by `ttaaefs_maxresults`, so that it only tries to resolve issues in a subset of broken leave sin the tree of that scale (there are o(1M) leaves to the tree overall).
+Each check is constrained by `ttaaefs_maxresults`, so that it only tries to resolve issues in a subset of broken leaves in the tree of that scale (there are o(1M) leaves to the tree overall).
 However, the range checks will try and resolve more (as they are constrained by the range) - this will be the multiple of `ttaaefs_maxresults` and `ttaaefs_ranegboost`.

 It is normally preferable to under-configure the schedule.
 When over-configuring the schedule, i.e. setting too much repair work than capacity of the cluster allows, there are protections to queue those schedule items there is no capacity to serve, and proactively cancel items once the manager falls behind in the schedule.
 However, those cancellations will reset range_checks and so may delay the overall time to recover.